gabrielrovesti/IT-Service-Management-UniPD/README.md

 # IT-Service-Management
-IT Service Management course of MSc in Computer Science, Second Semester, Padova
+IT Service Management course of MSc in Computer Science held by Francesco Clabot, Second Semester, Padova